 Bobby Roth, sometimes called Braggo, was an often insufferable self-promoter who bounced around among six American League teams in the years surrounding World War I, and was on the wrong side of two of the most lopsided trades of the Deadball Era.
 A player with diverse skills, Roth won a home run title and also stole home as many as six times in a season.
 But he was hampered by what one source called "the unhappy faculty of gaining enemies -- apparently with cold deliberation."

-Robert Frank "Bobby" Roth was born in the southern Wisconsin town of Burlington, on August 28, 1892.
-At the time of his birth, Roth's parents resided in Chicago, but spent several weeks each summer in Burlington, at the home of his mother's brother.
-Situated on the banks of the Fox River, the tranquil village served as a summer playground for Bobby during his childhood.
+Robert Frank "Bobby" Roth was born in Chicago, Illinois, on August 28, 1892.
+For many years, baseball encyclopedias incorrectly listed Roth's birthplace as Burlington, Wisconsin, where his parents spent several weeks each summer at the home of his mother's brother, but he was actually born in Chicago.
+Situated on the banks of the Fox River, the tranquil village of Burlington did serve as a summer playground for Bobby during his childhood.
 Fourteen years in age separated Bobby from his older brother Frank, but the two shared a love of baseball, which was a pursuit encouraged by their father.
 Frank would enjoy a six-year career in the majors as a catcher, ending in 1910, but his claim to fame was the 36 home runs he belted in the Three-I League in 1901, a professional record at the time.

 In 1910 when he was just 17 years old, Bobby signed his first professional contract with Green Bay of the Class-D Wisconsin-Illinois League.
 But after less than three months of underwhelming play, Roth was released and latched on with the Red Wing Manufacturers of the Minnesota-Wisconsin League (Class-D).
 The next season, with the Racine Belles, Roth displayed a strong throwing arm at third base, despite enough errant throws to accumulate 44 errors in 114 games.